Generalized Emergent Dark Energy Model and the Hubble Constant Tension: Concluding remarks

 We have constrained the present GEDE scenario considering its evolution at the level of linear perturbations and with the use of latest cosmological probes from Planck 2018, BAO, SNIa (both JLA and Pantheon samples) and R19.
-The results are summarized in Table \ref{tab:GEDEI} and \ref{tab:GEDEII}.
+The results are summarized in Tables \ref{tab:GEDEI} and \ref{tab:GEDEII}.
 We find that, while the $\Lambda$CDM model is ruled out at more than 95\% CL for most of the cases, with the exception of Planck 2018+BAO or Planck 2018+SNIa, PEDE is in agreement with the data for Planck 2018+BAO+R19 combination within $1\sigma$, and with Planck + R19, Planck 2018+JLA, and Planck 2018+JLA+BAO+R19 within $2\sigma$.

-The model has been also assessed through the Bayesian Evidence analysis from which we find a very strong evidence for the GEDE model against $\Lambda$CDM for most of the datasets combinations (see Table~\ref{tab:BE}).
-Therefore, the present work clearly tells us that the cosmological models which can reconcile the $H_0$ tension with an excellent fitting of the data are certainly appealing even if they are motivated from the phenomenological ground.
-Last but not least, we must say that there is no reason to exclude the phenomenology for two reasons: firstly, the DE sector is totally unknown and secondly, since we have a lot of observational data, hence, we have enough space to judge the viability of the model arising from the phenomenological ground.
-A model can be thrown at any time but before throwing it, one needs to replace it with something good.
+The model has also been assessed through the Bayesian evidence analysis which reports a preference of the GEDE model over the $\Lambda$CDM by most of the observational datasets but not for all (see Table~\ref{tab:BE}).
+For instance, the inclusion of JLA or Pantheon or BAO to Planck 2018 gives an inconclusive result.
+However, based on the present results, it is clear that the GEDE model is worth investigating.
+Therefore, the present work clearly tells us that the cosmological models having the ability to reconcile the $H_0$ tension with a very good fitting of the data are quite appealing even if they are motivated from the phenomenological ground.
+Last but not least, we must say that there is no reason to exclude the phenomenology for two reasons: First, the DE sector is totally unknown, and second, since we have a lot of observational data, we have enough space to judge the viability of the model arising from the phenomenological ground.
+A model can be thrown at any time, but before throwing it, one needs to replace it with something good.
 Until we win this game, we have to be open minded.